General legal frameworkLegal definition of ‘gambling’

 What are the legal elements required for an activity to be regarded as gambling?

-- winnings; and
+- card games; and

 With respect to remote or other cross-border activity, where is the wager deemed to take place?